 3.4) Perform an immunoblot using the protein concentration chosen in step 3.3.4 for all cell lines and repeat steps 3.2.1-3.2.8.

-3.4.1) Perform densitometry on the digital scans as in steps 3.3.2 and 3.3.3.
-Choose the exposures that yield signals within the linear ranges for each antibody identified in step 3.3.4.
+3.4.1) Perform densitometry on the digital scans as in step 3.3.2.
+Choose the exposure images that yield signals within the linear ranges for each antibody identified in step 3.3.3.

 3.4.2) Using the band intensity signals from the ideal exposures from 3.4.1, calculate the ratio of target protein band intensity to loading control band intensity for each cell line.
 These ratio values indicate the relative abundance of the target protein of interest.